Office of Diversity and Inclusion/Title IX

 Mistaken at Work is based on Attorney Bryan Stevenson’s, the author of this year’s common read Just Mercy, own experience with being mistaken for a criminal defendant.
 USJ held a virtual panel of African-American Professionals discussing their own experiences’ with being mistaken at work.
 This poignant and candid program explored the implicit and overt bias behind these acts, provide insight and education to the current and future workforce.

-Reporting Directly to Diversity and Inclusion and Human Resources
+Reporting directly to the Office of Diversity and Inclusion/Title IX and Human Resources

-The Diversity of Inclusion Office and Human Resources are responsible for overseeing the response to complaints of discrimination, harassment and other prohibited acts as deemed by law and university policy.
+The Diversity of Inclusion Office and Human Resources is responsible for overseeing the response to complaints of discrimination, harassment, and other prohibited acts as deemed by law and university policy.

 Reports should be made to: Report a Concern